Understanding Opioid Medications: The Case of Oxycontin

 When it comes to managing severe pain, understanding which medications are classified as opioids vs. non-opioids can be a game-changer.
 You might find yourself cramming for your Northern Virginia Criminal Justice Academy exam and come across a question about prescription medications.
 So, let’s dive into a key example: Oxycontin.

 Here’s the question: Which of the following prescription medicines contains morphine?
-Your options might look something like this: A. Advil
+Your options might look something like this:

 B. Oxycontin